aidanmelen/terraform-provider-snowsql/docs/data-sources/query.md

 }
 ```

--> **NOTE:** It is highly recommended to test all SnowSQL statements, especially create and delete statements, in a [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet) prior to executing them.
+-> **NOTE:** It is highly recommended to test all SnowSQL query statements in a [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet) prior to executing them.
 This can help avoid any unexpected issues during the execution of these statements.

--> **NOTE:** The query statements work the same as the snowsql_exec read statements.
+-> **NOTE:** The query statements are executed and the resulting row(s) are processed in the same way as the [`snowsql_exec` read](https://registry.terraform.io/providers/aidanmelen/snowsql/latest/docs/resources/exec#query-snowflake-with-read-statements) statements.

 ## Argument Reference